7 Design Decisions That Transformed This Home by Bringing the Light In

 • Open sightlines

-Rather than competing with the architecture, the cabinetry supports it — allowing the room to feel layered, calm, and permanent.
+Rather than competing with the architecture, the cabinetry supports it.
+The result is a kitchen that feels calm, layered, and enduring.

 4. Wallpaper Used as Connection

-Wallpaper in this home wasn’t decoration — it was connection.
+In this home, wallpaper was not decoration — it was connection.

-Its purpose was to frame the real focal point:
+Its purpose was to frame the true focal point:

 the view.

-By grounding the wall behind the windows, the exterior landscape became the artwork.
-The contrast draws your eye outward — not inward — turning real life into the feature.
+By grounding the wall behind the windows, the landscape outside becomes the artwork.
+The contrast naturally draws the eye outward, allowing the surrounding environment to take center stage.

-When the view is the luxury, the interior’s role is to support it — not compete with it.
+When the view is the luxury, the interior should support it — not compete with it.

 5. Anchoring the Open Concept